Michele Gelfand: Is Your Organization "Tight" or "Loose"?

 Play Video View Fees

-Distinguished Psychology Professor Michele Gelfand is one of the leading researchers and writers on culture and the impact of culture on behavior.
-She’s the author of the wildly-popular new book, Rule Makers, Rule Breakers: How Tight and Loose Cultures Wire Our World.
+Renowned psychology expert and Stanford University professor Michele Gelfand is one of the leading researchers and writers on culture and the impact of culture on behavior.
+She’s the author of the wildly popular book Rule Makers, Rule Breakers: How Tight and Loose Cultures Wire Our World.
 Gelfand’s research and writing focuses on the difference between “tight” and “loose” cultures, and how that distinction impacts businesses globally.
 Arguing that culture drives performance more than mission statements, HR campaigns, or even financial incentives ever will, she helps organizations understand if their culture is “tight” or “loose,” why that is, how that drives everything from performance to revenue to position in the marketplace, and how to create a more “open” or “loose” culture.
-Gelfand’s work on tight-loose theory and its impact on business performance has been cited over 20,000 times and has been featured in The Washington Post, The New York Times, The Boston Globe, National Public Radio, Morning Joe, Voice of America, Fox News, NBC News, ABC News, The Economist, De Standard, and more.
+Gelfand’s work on tight-loose theory and its impact on business performance has been cited over 20,000 times and has been featured in the Washington Post, the New York Times, the Boston Globe, National Public Radio, Morning Joe, Voice of America, Fox News, NBC News, ABC News, The Economist, De Standard, and more.
 She is exclusively represented by Leading Authorities speakers bureau.

 In eye-opening and fast-paced presentations that hit on the “cultural DNA” driving and guiding the way we act at work, Gelfand explores why certain companies veer tight while others veer loose.
 She explores how social norms are informed by these invisible guidebooks, and what that means for not only employee experience but also for our customers, markets, stakeholders, and clients.
 Gelfand uses real-life examples from the organizations she’s studied to explore how we should be thinking about our work cultures and how to establish the optimal tight-loose balance to create the high-performing culture we all strive for.

-She is co-editor of the books, Values, Political Action, and Change in the Middle East and the Arab Spring, The Psychology of Conflict and Conflict Management in Organizations, and The Handbook of Negotiation and Culture.
+She is co-editor of Values, Political Action, and Change in the Middle East and the Arab Spring, The Psychology of Conflict and Conflict Management in Organizations, and The Handbook of Negotiation and Culture.
 She is the founding co-editor of the Advances in Culture and Psychology annual series and the Frontiers of Culture and Psychology series.
-She is the past president of the International Association for Conflict Management, past division chair of the Conflict Division of the Academy of Management, and past treasurer of the International Association for Cross-Cultural Psychology.
+She is the Past President of the International Association for Conflict Management, Past Division Chair of the Conflict Division of the Academy of Management, and Past Treasurer of the International Association for Cross-Cultural Psychology.

-Gelfand is the recipient of numerous accolades including the 2019 Outstanding Contributions to Cultural Psychology Award, the 2016 Diener award from the Society for Personality and Social Psychology and the Annaliese Research Award from the Alexander von Humboldt Foundation given to 7 scholars worldwide.
+Gelfand is the recipient of numerous honors and accolades, such as being elected to the National Academy of Sciences (2022) and the American Academy of Arts and Sciences (2019).
+Her other recognitions include the 2019 Outstanding Contributions to Cultural Psychology Award, the 2016 Diener award from the Society for Personality and Social Psychology and the Annaliese Research Award from the Alexander von Humboldt Foundation given to 7 scholars worldwide.
 She was elected to be an Honorary Fellow of the International Association for Cross-Cultural Psychology.

 The Secret Factor Driving Corporate Performance: Tight & Loose Cultures.
 Every leader wants to create a high-performing workplace culture.
 But let's be honest: a mission statement, motivational video, or even financial rewards do little to move the needle.
 That's because none help shape the actual social norms that make up company culture.
 To improve these building blocks, business leaders need to perform a cultural audit and understand how to design their cultures based on the science of social norms.
 They need to balance their flexibility—or looseness—and standardization—or tightness.
 The best leaders have cultural ambidexterity; they know when to deploy each.
 Gelfand will help today's leading businesses shape their culture to generate the best of both worlds.